home-assistant/home-assistant.io/source/_components/recorder.markdown

 | MS SQL Server   | `mssql+pymssql://user:password@SERVER_IP/DB_NAME?charset=utf8` |

 <p class='note'>
 Some installations of MariaDB/MySQL may require an ALTERNATE_PORT (3rd-party hosting providers or parallel installations) to be added to the SERVER_IP, e.g., `mysql://user:password@SERVER_IP:ALTERNATE_PORT/DB_NAME?charset=utf8`.
+For MariaDB, the port will usually need to be specified, since the default port (3307) is not the same as for MySQL.
 </p>

 <p class='note'>